awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 An RDS Custom custom engine version \(CEV\) is a binary volume snapshot of a database version and AMI\.
 You store your database installation files in Amazon S3\.
 When you create your CEV, you specify the files in a JSON document called a CEV manifest\.

 Name your CEV using a customer\-specified string\.
-The name format is the following, depending on your Oracle Database version:
+The name format is the following, depending on your Oracle Database release:
 + `12.1.customized_string`
++ `12.2.customized_string`
++ `18.customized_string`
 + `19.customized_string`

 You can use 1–50 alphanumeric characters, underscores, dashes, and periods\.
 For example, you might name your CEV `19.my_cev1`\.
 To learn how to create a CEV, see [Working with custom engine versions for Amazon RDS Custom for Oracle](custom-cev.md)\.